aws/awsui-documentation/components/collection-preferences.md

 # Collection preferences (CollectionPreferences)

-Used within a collection, resource preferences allows for managing display preferences.
+Enables the user to manage display preferences within a collection.